 2. Seek out resources ahead of time.

 Parents can explore the mental health resources available in their community before committing to an approach.
-Teens will be more committed to their after-care if they play a significant role in choosing their after-care treatment strategies.
+Teens will be more committed to their aftercare if they play a significant role in choosing their aftercare treatment strategies.
 However, it may take time to find programs that suit them well.
 Therefore, parents’ awareness of the local mental health care landscape will help speed up the process.

-3. Provide structure.
+4. Provide structure.

 The clear and consistent structure of a residential mental health program helps teens regain control over their lives.
 Furthermore, it provides stability as they acquire new emotional coping skills.
-However, when teens move back home after rehab, the shift from a structured schedule to relative freedom and independence can often be shocking.
+However, when teens move back home after treatment, the shift from a structured schedule to relative freedom and independence can often be shocking.
 Additionally, in many cases, coming home can dredge up familiar emotional challenges.

 It is important for parents to provide stability after youth transition home, while at the same time respecting their boundaries and autonomy.
 Work with your teen to develop a plan for their ongoing therapy, academic expectations, and responsibilities at home to create a roadmap for success.